Prescription Drug Addiction: Types and Treatments

 Why Is Prescription Drug Addiction on the Rise?

 The increase in prescription drug addiction can be attributed to several key factors, including overprescription and the broad availability of medications.
 Over the last decade, the practice of prescribing medications, particularly opioids, CNS depressants, and stimulants, has significantly contributed to rising rates of misuse and addiction.
-According to the National Center for Drug Abuse 12% of drug users are addicted and 4 out of 5 pharmacy filled prescriptions are opioids.
+According to the National Center for Drug Abuse, 12% of drug users are addicted, and 4 out of 5 prescriptions filled are opioids.
 This trend is exacerbated by the perception that prescription drugs are safer than illicit drugs, which has led to complacency in both prescribing practices and patient usage.

 Overprescription: The high volume of prescriptions has made these drugs widely accessible, not only through legal means but also via diversion to the illicit market.
 This availability makes it easy for individuals to misuse prescription drugs and, over time, possibly develop an addiction.